Step 1: Register your entity for online filing

 Changing my email address

 If you've changed your email, write to us confirming the new email address.
-Include your User ID and make sure it is signed by the director or owner of the company.
+Include your User ID and make sure it is signed by a person who is authorised to act on behalf of the entity (eg a director of a company, a company secretary, a member of the council of a foundation, an officer or committee member of an unincorporated body, association or co-operative).
 To speed this process up,

 email Business Tax a scanned copy of the letter.

-You can't go back and edit the return if you've made a mistake.
-Write to us with the amended details and this will be kept on file for reference.
+You can't go back and edit the return if you've submitted it.
+Please write or email us with the amended details and this will be kept on file for reference.

 Change of ownership